JunnoY/junnoy.github.io/_projects/IC_robot_teleoperation_project.md

 ---

 <heading>Hand Tracking</heading>
-T和he figure below illustrates the hand tracking pipeline:
+The figure below illustrates the hand tracking pipeline:

 1. **Input Acquisition** — RGB frames are captured from the **RealSense** camera (depth information is not used).
 2. **Image Enhancement** — Each frame undergoes **skin-tone guided correction**, **natural colour adjustment**, **contrast enhancement**, and **bilateral filtering** to normalise skin appearance and improve robustness for hand detection.